karagenit/forks/README.md

 This is how we determine which is the "most popular" repo.
 Current methods the API exposes:

-* Watchers
+- [x] Watchers
-* Disk Usage: could compare to parent, see how much code has been added
+- [ ] Disk Usage: could compare to parent, see how much code has been added
-* Forks: if this fork has been forked, it must have made useful changes
+- [ ] Forks: if this fork has been forked, it must have made useful changes
-* Issues: if this fork has many open issues, it might be popular
+- [x] Issues: if this fork has many open issues, it might be popular
-* Mentionable Users: if this fork has many mentionable users, it probably has many contributors
+- [x] Mentionable Users: if this fork has many mentionable users, it probably has many contributors
-* Commit Comments: if this fork has many commit comments, it's probably popular
+- [ ] Commit Comments: if this fork has many commit comments, it's probably popular
-* Milestones
+- [ ] Milestones
-* Projects
+- [ ] Projects
-* PRs
+- [ ] PRs
-* Releases
+- [ ] Releases
-* Stargazers (stars)
+- [x] Stargazers (stars)

-Others that might be useable:
+Others that might be usable:

 * defaultBranchRef
 * refs

-### OAuth

-We need to set up our app as an OAuth app to be able to access the GraphQL API from the command line.
-We might also consider having clients register our app, so that requests count against their 5000 limit and not ours.